makinacorpus/apubsub/README.md

  * master branch is the main development branch for new features

+ * 0.3 got rid of all objects specific implementations, adds generic cursors for all objects and yet again reduces code.
+Counter part is a performance regression in update and delete operations, but a performance boots for bulk operations

  * 0.2 branch is almost signature compatible with 0.1 branch, and contains numerous internal improvements, and a drastic code quantity reduction.
 It also cleans up the Drupal modules